stubbedev/zsh-fzf-artisan/README.md

 - Simply type `artisan` followed by any Artisan command you wish to execute.
 - Use the fzf interface to search and autocomplete Artisan commands.
 The fzf interface provides a fuzzy search capability, allowing you to quickly find and select Artisan commands from a list.
 - To trigger the fzf autocompletion, start typing an Artisan command and press `Tab`.
-This will open the fzf interface, where you can type to filter commands and press `Enter` to select one.
+This will open the fzf interface, where you can type to filter commands and press `tab` to select one.

 ## Configuration